 Outsourced teams are handling an increasing variety of tasks including lead generation and awareness building on the marketing side and after-hours policy support in customer service.
 Such services offer significant benefits in terms of reduced costs and time saved.
 Moreover, while more and more routine tasks can be assigned to self-service solutions like chatbots, humans are still needed to oversee these tools.
 Additionally, complex questions from policyholders and prospects will fall to human associates to answer.
 An outsourced team would be well positioned to act as an extension of the company and handle these needs.

-Many insurance companies provide local insurance agents who cater to the specific needs of communities.
-In many cases, companies use outsourced agents to augment and support these local agents for after-hours support and/or surge support during catastrophic events.
-For example, adding more agents to a community can be expensive during catastrophic weather events.
+Many insurance companies provide local insurance associates who cater to the specific needs of communities.
+In many cases, companies use outsourced associates to augment and support these local associates for after-hours support and/or surge support during catastrophic events.
+For example, adding more associates to a community can be expensive during catastrophic weather events.
 How do you efficiently handle the scale-up required during these periods?
 Many are looking to outsourcing to address these peak volume periods with creative solutions including at-home work models that have greater flexibility and lower costs and are generally more efficient.

 4. The wandering policyholder